imrishuroy/spring-jwt-authentication/Readme.md

     spring.jpa.hibernate.ddl-auto= update

 3.To connect to the MySql in Docker:

+    \connect imrishuroy@localhost:3306

-\connect imrishuroy@localhost:3306  - imrishuroy is the username and 3306 is the port number
+imrishuroy is the username and 3306 is the port number

+4.Use the database:

+    use authentication_database;

-4.Give password for the user:
+5.Give password for the user:

-5.To enter into the SQL mode
+6.To enter into the SQL mode
 \sql

-6.Add the user roles in the table
+7.Add the user roles in the table

     INSERT INTO roles(name) VALUES('ROLE_USER');
     INSERT INTO roles(name) VALUES('ROLE_MODERATOR');
     INSERT INTO roles(name) VALUES('ROLE_ADMIN');

-7.To check the user roles in the table
+8.To check the user roles in the table

     select * from roles;

-8.To check the users in the table
+9.To check the users in the table

     select * from users;

-9.To check the user roles in the table
+10.To check the user roles in the table

     select * from user_roles;